tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ## Integrating into engineering tools and workflows

 Riona Macnamara, a technical writer at Google, says that several years ago, internal documentation at Google was scattered across wikis, Google Sites, Google Docs, and other places.
-In internal surveys at Google, many employees said the inability to find accurate, up-to-date documentation was one of their biggest pain points.
+In internal surveys at Google, many employees said the inability to find accurate, up-to-date documentation was one of their most significant pain points.
 Despite Google's excellence in organizing the world's external information online, organizing it internally proved to be difficult.

 Riona says they helped solve the problem by integrating documentation into the engineer's workflow.
 Rather than trying to force-fit writer-centric tools onto engineers, they fit the documentation into developer-centric tools.
 Developers now write documentation in Markdown files in the same repository as their code.
 The developers also have script to display these Markdown files in a browser directly from the code repository.

 {% include random_ad2.html %}

 The method quickly gained traction, with hundreds of developer projects adopting the new method.
 Now instead of authoring documentation in a separate system (using writer-centric tools), developers simply add the doc in the same repository as the code.
-This ensures that anyone who is using the code can also find the documentation.
+This location ensures that anyone who is using the code can also find the documentation.
 Engineers can either read the documentation directly in the Markdown source, or they can read it displayed in a browser.

 If you plan to have developers write, definitely check out Riona Macnamara's Write the Docs 2015 presentation: [Documentation, Disrupted: How two technical writers changed Google engineering culture](https://www.youtube.com/embed/EnB8GtPuauw).